-- Recall, select and apply sound knowledge of engineering. - Apply some relevant knowledge, understanding and skills to situations and scenarios provided to them. - Present information showing some understanding. - Select and use fundamental skills & techniques competently in practical contexts, to produce effective outcomes with limited assistance. - Review evidence available, analysing and evaluating some information clearly and making some basic adaptations to their methods.
+- Recall, select and apply knowledge of aspects of sport and physical activity. - Apply some relevant knowledge, understanding and skills to situations and scenarios provided to them. - Present information showing some understanding. - Select and use fundamental skills & techniques competently in practical contexts, to produce effective outcomes with limited assistance. - Review performance in tasks undertaken, making suggestions for improvement where applicable.